Clemapfel/mousetrap/docs/02_signals.md

 button.connect_signal_clicked(on_signal_clicked);
 ```

 \remarks `on_signal_clicked` above is a C++ lambda.
 If you are unfamiliar with lambda syntax, please consider working through [this tutorial](https://learn.microsoft.com/en-us/cpp/cpp/lambda-expressions-in-cpp?view=msvc-170) before continuing.
-Lambdas are intergral to modern C++ and will be extensively.
+Lambdas are intergral to modern C++ and will be used extensively.

 \collapsible_note_begin
 In this section, code snippets will only show the relevant lines.
 If we want to actually compile and run the code stated here, we need to modify our `main.cpp` from the last section.